deven495/ScalerSolutions/Graphs/Assignment3.md

 ---------------------------------------------------------------------------------------------------------

 Q2.
 Cows and snacks
-Solved
-character backgroundcharacter
-Stuck somewhere?
-Ask for help from a TA and get it resolved.
-Get help from TA.
-Problem Description

 The legendary Farmer John is throwing a huge party, and animals from all over the world are hanging out at his house.
 His guests are hungry, so he instructs his cow Bessie to bring out the snacks!
 Moo!